 Haunted Train Or Not?

 Yes, I’d say it is.
 There were fourteen inches of recent snow and footprints can be seen going toward the locomotive that aren’t mine.
 Oddly enough, none were seen coming back out, nor were the same footprints used to walk back out.
 Further, the footprints simply stop by the locomotive before the ladders…poof, gone, no more!
-The situation is plainly suspicious and a baffling mystery; better call Shaggy and Scooby.
+The situation is plainly suspicious and a baffling mystery; better call Shaggy and Scooby to investigate.
 This is obviously a haunted train, so I christened the place Spook Junction and called this image Deadline.

-I’m not bothered by that kind thing, actually.
+I’m not bothered by that kind of thing, actually.
 I had no fear there being too cold to worry about it, and besides, ghosts don’t come around cold photographers to scare them out of their frozen wits anyway.
 I’ve had run-ins with spooks when it was a lot warmer outside, however.

 Up Next: Power Down #13673